omapatel/Spatial-Scanning-Device/README.md

 #### Scanning device able to gather and visualize Time-of-Flight data

 # Overview
+The room which ToF data to be gathered from.
 ![IMG_4876](https://github.com/user-attachments/assets/bf5baee0-e80e-475e-bf38-6514a760c6cc) \
 \
-The room which ToF data to be gathered from.
+The device itself, featuring the MSP432E401Y microcontroller, VL53L1X ToF sensor attached to a stepper motor using a 3D-printed mount.
+The device is connected to a computer/laptop which runs a python script in the background, collected the ToF data for Open3D (python library) visualization.
 ![IMG_4929](https://github.com/user-attachments/assets/6a0f4ea1-46b0-43cc-9557-2e141a12a6c3) \
 \

-The device itself, featuring the MSP432E401Y microcontroller, VL53L1X ToF sensor attached to a stepper motor using a 3D-printed mount.
-The device is connected to a computer/laptop which runs a python script in the background, collected the ToF data for Open3D (python library) visualization.
+The resulting Open3D visual from the ToF data.
 ![2](https://github.com/user-attachments/assets/e89c351b-6fa7-4d6b-9ccc-1e08153232bb)\
 \

-The resulting Open3D visual from the ToF data.
+Block diagram showing how different components are connected.
 ![image](https://github.com/user-attachments/assets/315e261d-8b3d-4cae-b51a-adda9c50a2fd)\
 \

-Block diagram showing how different components are connected
+The circuit schematic showcasing the connections in greater detail.
 ![image](https://github.com/user-attachments/assets/066b712c-41ee-4dc6-9162-0fa9b78cb8c6)\
 \
-The circuit schematic showcasing the connections in greater detail.

 # Description
 The device is designed for capturing spatial information within indoor environments.
 It combines the capabilities of the VL53L1X Time-of-Flight (ToF) sensor (mounted to the 28BYJ-48 Stepper Motor) and the MSP432E401Y microcontroller to create discretized room scans and visualize them using Python.